 Tequila is a double or triple-distilled spirit made from the blue variety of agave, which is not a cactus, but a plant related to the lily.
 Young blanco tequilas can have a rough “cowboy edge” to them.
 Mezcal is similar to tequila, but is distilled only once and can be made from different varieties of agave.
 It is not generally used in cocktails like tequila, but consumed in shots.
 Sip slowly to savor the taste.
-Mexico’s coffee liqueur, Kahlua, is world famous.
+Mexico’s coffee liqueur, Kahlua, is also world famous.

 Like any Latin American destination, things in Mexico do not really get going until late, with nightclubs often opening around midnight and closing at daylight.
 In family resorts, planned entertainment begins earlier; expect live mariachi music, Spanish flamenco dancers, gypsy violinists and Aztec re-enactments.